efalk/Library/README.md

 For the most part, you want to copy these modules into your own source code.

+The Java modules were written with Android in mind, but you can easily remove the Android dependencies from Matrix3d and Utils

 Name | What it is
 ---- | ----
 Matrix3d.java | 3-d matrices, with an emphasis on 3d graphics